 To support EU citizens, businesses and countries in the recovery from the economic downturn caused by the COVID-19 pandemic, EU leaders agreed to work on recovery plan for Europe.
 On 23 April 2020, they committed to establishing an EU recovery fund aimed at mitigating the effects of the crisis.

-On 21 July, EU leaders agreed on an overall budget of €1 824 billion for 2021-2027.
-Combining the multiannual financial framework (MFF) and an extraordinary recovery effort, Next Generation EU (NGEU), the package will help the EU to rebuild after the COVID-19 pandemic, and will support investment in the green and digital transitions.
+On 21 July 2020, EU leaders agreed on an overall budget of €1 824 billion for 2021-2027.
+Combining the multiannual financial framework (MFF) and an extraordinary recovery effort of €750 billion (€800 billion in current prices), Next Generation EU (NGEU), the package helps the EU to rebuild after the COVID-19 pandemic, and supports investment in the green and digital transitions.

 These elements are in addition to the three safety nets of €540 billion already put in place by the EU to support workers, businesses and countries.